Berri Txarrak: History

-In late 2008 they announced a new album for September 2009 with Roadrunner Records, recorded by Steve Albini at the Electrical Audio Studios in Chicago and featuring Tim McIlrath.
+In 2008 bassist Mikel Rubio announced he would leave the band when their tour ended, and Bilbao-born David Gonzalez replaced him in the lineup.
+Later that year they announced a new album named Payola, which was released in September 2009 by Roadrunner Records, recorded by Steve Albini at the Electrical Audio Studios in Chicago and featured Tim McIlrath in one song again.
 A new single called Dortoken Mendean became available at their Myspace and at Roadrunner Records's official webpage on 29 June 2009.